samuellawrentz/highcharts-networkChart/README.md

 # highcharts-networkChart
-A fully custom network chart rendered using Highcharts SVG Renderer
+A custom network chart rendered using Highcharts SVG Renderer

 Dependency: Highcharts v5.0.0 or above

-This generates a fully custom network chart based on the options passed.
+This generates a custom network chart based on the options passed.
 You can instantate the chart by passing the data to `NetworkChart`.
+It also has click event by default to select points on the chart.
 ```
 var chart = new NetworkChart({
-data:['Your data goes here']
+data:['Your', 'data', 'goes', 'here']
 });
 ```

-More options to come!
+## TBD

+*1. Align dataLabels*

+*2. Create Tooltip*

+*3. Allow theming options*

+*4. Make the chart fully customisable*

+### Reach out
 Please suggest any improvements and customisation at samuellawrentz@gmail.com

+### Demo
 View the demo on https://samuellawrentz.github.io/highcharts-networkChart/